surgiie/blade-cli/README.md

 There are 2 options for passing variable data to your files being rendered:

-1. As you saw the 1st was through options to the `render` command. `--example-var=value`
+1. As you saw in the earlier example above, the first method is through options to the `render` command. `--example-var=value`

 2. Using json files via the `--from-json` option to pass a path to a json file.
 Maybe passed multiple times to load from many files.
 Note that options take precedence over the data loaded from json files.